The State Fair Career and Technology Center (CTC) offers

 The CTC offers programs in all career paths, providing classroom instruction and hands-on training in some of the fastest growing occupations in Missouri.
 It prepares all students who graduate for entry-level employment, advanced job training, entry into two- or four-year college programs, entry into apprenticeship programs, or entry into military training.

-Students enrolled in SFCTC programs get to explore a field that interests them, learn a skill that can help pay for college and even earn advanced college credits.
+Students enrolled in CTC programs get to explore a field that interests them, learn a skill that can help pay for college and even earn advanced college credits.

-The SFCTC offers training in eight technical programs:
+The CTC offers training in eight technical programs: